Pulmonary wedge pressure

-The pulmonary wedge pressure (PWP), also called pulmonary arterial wedge pressure (PAWP), pulmonary capillary wedge pressure (PCWP), pulmonary artery occlusion pressure (PAOP), or cross-sectional pressure, is the pressure measured by wedging a pulmonary artery catheter with an inflated balloon into a small pulmonary arterial branch.
+The pulmonary wedge pressure, also called pulmonary arterial wedge pressure, pulmonary capillary wedge pressure, pulmonary artery occlusion pressure, or cross-sectional pressure, is the pressure measured by wedging a pulmonary artery catheter with an inflated balloon into a small pulmonary arterial branch.
 It estimates the left atrial pressure.

-Pulmonary venous wedge pressure (PVWP) is not synonymous with the above; PVWP has been shown to correlate with pulmonary artery pressures in studies, albeit unreliably.
+Pulmonary venous wedge pressure is not synonymous with the above; it has been shown to correlate with pulmonary artery pressures in studies, albeit unreliably.

 Physiologically, distinctions can be drawn among pulmonary artery pressure, pulmonary capillary wedge pressure, pulmonary venous pressure and left atrial pressure, but not all of these can be measured in a clinical context.

 Noninvasive estimation techniques have been proposed.

 Clinical significance

 Because of the large compliance of pulmonary circulation, it provides an indirect measure of the left atrial pressure.

-For example, it is considered the gold standard for determining the cause of acute pulmonary edema; this is likely to be present at a PWP of >20mmHg.
+For example, it is considered the gold standard for determining the cause of acute pulmonary edema; this is likely to be present at a pulmonary wedge pressure of greater than 20mmHg.
 It has also been used to diagnose severity of left ventricular failure and mitral stenosis, given that elevated pulmonary capillary wedge pressure strongly suggests failure of left ventricular output.